AaronWang7/python_codes/readme.md

 # Chess Game (Pygame Project)

 A chess game built with **Python + Pygame** as my final project for school.
-Includes animations, background music, and AI opponent.
+Includes animations, background music, and basic AI opponent.

 ---